X11

 You can launch X manually with:startx -- -listen tcp

-Or modify your X session manager’s config to remove -nolisten tcp
+Or modify your X session manager’s config to remove -nolisten tcp.

-is a command used to control who can connect to your X11 server.
+xhost is a command used to control who can connect to your X11 server.

 Think of it like a basic access list (firewall-style) for X windows.